 Nice sweets, and a cool prop from a movie.
 What more could you want!

-Rice that’s pound into shape to form a tastey cute blog of mochi!
+Rice that’s pounded into shape to form a tasty cute blog of mochi!

 If that didn’t explain it well enough, have a look at the pictogram here that explains how to make mochi.

 - Sakura mochi

 Of course, this is Japan and this is only a small snapshot of the mochi flavors available

 Created by Yaokin in 1979 Umaibō corn snacks have been popular with Japan ever since.

 And who wouldn’t love them with a name that literally means ‘Great tasting stick’ Ha!

 - Corn Potage

 And as always, a hell of a lot more!